 Pace yourself.
 It’s not a race to the top.
 Stop when you can at benches provided.
 Take pictures and enjoy the curious sight every elevation affords.

 Whatever you do, smile.
 It gets easier when you don’t curse each step.
 The beauty that awaits on top of Mt.
-Tapyas justifies the burning calf pain.
+Tapyas justifies the burning sensation in your calves.

 This hike treats your body to a much-needed exercise.
 At least, that was what I thought.
 My shirt was drenched with sweat when we reached the top.